-Subjects will complete the MMRC at Visit 2, as a description of the symptomatic burden in study subjects.

-The MMRC will not be used to determine subject eligibility to participate in the study.
+Subjects will complete the MMRC scale at Visit 2, as a description of the symptomatic burden in study subjects.
+The MMRC scale will not be used to determine subject eligibility to participate in the study.

-7.1.7.3 Baseline (BDI) and Transition (TDI) Dyspnea Indices (BDI/TDI)
+7.1.6.3 Baseline and Transition Dyspnea Indices

 Dyspnea is the primary symptom of COPD and its relief is an important goal of therapy.
 In the evaluation of pharmacotherapy for COPD, several instruments are available to provide a discriminative and evaluative assessment of dyspnea.
 Among these are the BDI and TDI dyspnea indices, which assess breathlessness in components related to functional impairment, magnitude of task and magnitude of effort.
 The reliability and validity of the BDI have been reported (Mahler, 1984).
 The validity of the BDI/TDI based on its association with other related measures has also been demonstrated (Witek, 2003).
 The BDI/TDI questionnaire should always be completed before any other assessments are made to avoid influencing the responses.
-The interviewer-administered version of the BDI/TDI questionnaire will be used and can be found in Appendix 9, but is provided for illustrative purposes only.
+The self-administered computerized (SAC) version will be used.
+The SAC includes the same questions as the paper version but also includes an initial practice question related to tiredness, which is not included in the overall score.
+The paper version of the questionnaire can be found in Appendix 9 and is provided for illustrative purposes only.
 The appropriate language version of the questionnaires will be used.
-The BDI score ranges from 0 (very severe impairment) to 4 (no impairment) for each domain and are summed to determine the BDI focal score (0 to 12) (i.e., the lower the score, the worse the severity of dyspnea).
+The BDI score ranges from 0 (very severe impairment) to 4 (no impairment) for each domain and are summed to determine the BDI focal score (0 to 12) (ie, the lower the score, the worse the severity of dyspnea).

 TDI components are: Change in Functional Impairment, Change in Magnitude of Task, and Change in Magnitude of Effort.
 The TDI score ranges from -3 (major deterioration) to +3 (major improvement) for each component.
-The sum of all components yields the TDI focal score (- to +9) (i.e., the lower the score, the more deterioration in severity of dyspnea).
-The questionnaires should be completed in a quiet area, and the subjects should be allowed to ask questions.
-However site staff should take care not to influence the subject's responses.
+The sum of all components yields the TDI focal score (- to +9) (ie, the lower the score, the more deterioration in severity of dyspnea).
+The subject should complete the questionnaires in a quiet area and be allowed to ask questions; however site staff should take care not to influence the subject's responses.
 The subject will be instructed to provide the truest and for them best response.
 The questionnaire will be checked for completeness and collected before the subject leaves the center.
 At later visits subjects are not allowed to review their previous responses.

-The BDI will be completed at Visit 4 (Day 1, prior to study drug administration).

-The TDI will be completed at Visit 6 (Week 4), Visit 7 (Week 8), Visit 8 (Week 12), Visit 9 (Week 16), Visit 10 (Week 20) and Visit 11 (Week 24) or Premature Discontinuation Visit.
+The BDI will be completed by the subject at Visit 4 (Day 1, prior to study drug administration).
+The TDI will be completed by the subject at Visit 6 (Week 4), Visit 7 (Week 8), Visit 8 (Week 12), Visit 9 (Week 16), Visit 10 (Week 20) and Visit 11a (Week 24) or Premature Discontinuation Visit.